Jim Inhofe: Purchase of Raytheon stock

 In December 2018, Inhofe bought $50,000 to $100,000 worth of stock in Raytheon, a major defense contractor that has billions of dollars' worth of contracts with the Pentagon.
 The week before, he had successfully lobbied the Trump administration to increase military spending.
 Ethics watchdogs said the purchase raised conflict of interest concerns, and noted that members of Congress are not allowed to purchase stocks on the basis of information that is not publicly available.
 Inhofe sold the stock shortly after reporters asked him about the purchase.
 He said the purchase was made by a third-party adviser who manages Inhofe's investments on his behalf.

 Judiciary

 Inhofe meets with Supreme Court nominee Amy Coney Barrett.

 In March 2016, around seven months before the next presidential election, Inhofe argued that the Senate should not consider Obama's Supreme Court nominee because "we must let the people decide the Supreme Court's future" via the presidential election.
 In September 2020, less than two months before the next presidential election, Inhofe supported an immediate vote on Trump's nominee to fill the Supreme Court vacancy caused by Justice Ruth Bader Ginsburg's death.

-Inhofe also voted to confirm Neil Gorsuch and Brett Kavanaugh (Trump's other two Supreme Court nominations) while voting against Sonia Sotomayor and Elena Kagan (Obama's two Supreme Court nominations).
+Inhofe also voted to confirm Neil Gorsuch and Brett Kavanaugh (Trump's other two Supreme Court nominations) and against Sonia Sotomayor and Elena Kagan (Obama's two Supreme Court nominations).
 All four were successful.